David Lowe (footballer): Leicester City

 In July 1992, Lowe signed for Leicester City, with manager Brian Little authorising a fee of £200,000.
-He had scored 42 goals in 169 appearances for the "Tractor boys" in all competitions.
+Lowe had scored 42 goals in 169 appearances for Ipswich Town in all competitions.
 In a pre-season friendly against Borussia Mönchengladbach, one of his first games for the "Foxes", he broke his cheekbone.
-However, he would become a regular first team player at Filbert Street in 1992–93, bagging 12 goals to help the club book a place in the First Division play-offs.
-However, he did not find the net in 1993–94, and did not feature in the play-off Final victory over Derby County.
-In February 1994, Port Vale manager John Rudge managed to secure the out-of-favour Lowe on loan until the end of the season.
-This time he hit five goals in 19 appearances as he helped the "Valiants" to win promotion out of the Second Division in second place; this tally included a vital goal in a 2–1 win over eventual third-place club Plymouth Argyle.
-Back at Leicester, he found himself back in first team contention, though new boss Mark McGhee failed to keep the club in the Premier League following a poor start under Little.
+However, he would become a regular first-team player at Filbert Street in 1992–93, bagging 12 goals to help the club book a place in the First Division play-offs.
+However, he did not find the net in 1993–94.
+He did not feature in the play-off final victory over Derby County.
+In February 1994, Port Vale manager John Rudge secured the out-of-favour Lowe on loan until the end of the season.
+This time he scored five goals in 19 appearances as he helped Port Vale to win promotion out of the Second Division in second place; this tally included a vital goal in a 2–1 win over eventual third-place club Plymouth Argyle.

+When Lowe returned to Leicester, he found himself back in first-team contention.
+However, the new boss Mark McGhee failed to keep the club in the Premier League following a poor start under Little.
+On 17 September 1994, Lowe scored an overhead goal in a 3–1 win over Tottenham Hotspur, later voted as the club's goal of the season.
 On 25 February 1995, Lowe scored against rivals Coventry City, in a 4–2 defeat at Highfield Road.
-The following month he also scored against Nottingham Forest, another of the club's major rivals, in another 4–2 defeat.
-He hit three goals in the 1995–96 campaign, but left the club before new boss Martin O'Neill could lead the club back to the top-flight via the play-offs.
+The following month, he also scored against Nottingham Forest, another of the club's major rivals, in another 4–2 defeat.
+He scored eight goals in 29 Premier League games in the 1994–95 season, just one behind top-scorer Iwan Roberts.
+He scored three goals in the 1995–96 campaign, but left the club before new boss Martin O'Neill could lead the club back to the top-flight via the play-offs.